IowaDave/Slow-That-Uno-Down/README.md

 That takes another two code instructions

 A total of seven code instructions achieves both of those desirable results.
-This article takes a Food-First-Then-Recipe approach.
-It:
+This article will:

-* demonstrates the instructions,
+* demonstrate the instructions,
-* locates and explains the documentation for them,
+* locate and explain the documentation for them, and
-* concludes with discussion of advantages and disadvantages for slower System Clock speeds.
+* conclude with discussion of advantages and disadvantages for slower System Clock speeds.

 NOTE TO BEGINNERS: